 Credit cards are the most popular payment method in the U.S., with 80% of consumers using them regularly.
 However, a 2018 report on retail banking, published by Boston-based consulting firm Bain & Company, found that cash is close behind, used by 79% of consumers.
 Debit cards, at 59%, and checks, at 53%, are next.
 This is similar to other countries: an estimated 85% of Canadians prefer cashless payments, while 10% of Brits live an almost cashless life, and Australians use contactless payments for 90% of purchases.
-This method is only going to become more popular in future.
+This method is only going to become more popular in the future.

-American still love cash, that is clear.
+Americans still love cash, that is clear.
 However, with global trends moving strongly towards electronic payments, it makes sense for your business to jump in now and get ahead of the curve.